 12. Dependence on Stimulants to Keep Awake During the Day

 To keep away from sleeping at odd times, you may depend on stimulants.
-This could be overuse of tobacco, caffeine, and other stimulants.
+This could be the overuse of tobacco, caffeine, and other stimulants.
 If you have to constantly depend on stimulants to keep awake, then it is definitely a warning sign of a sleeping disorder.
-You must try to seek a solution for both the dependence on stimulant and the sleeping disorder.
+You must try to seek a solution for both the dependence on stimulants and the sleeping disorder.